Lessons from Donald Trump on marketing and market research.

 Be as it may, Trump is a brilliant marketer.
 He knows exactly who his target is, has a crystal clear message, is authentic and, most importantly, he appeals to the deeper emotions of a large swath of the American public, overriding any rational thought.
 We are, after all, emotional beings and there is no emotion more powerful than fear.

 - It’s difficult to be accurate, that’s why a sample is called a ‘sample’.
-In a world of faster, cheaper research tools, did the pollsters use the right methodology to reach that lower income guy in Kentucky or that Hispanic lady in Miami?
+In a world of faster, cheaper research tools, did the pollsters use the right methodology to reach that lower income person in Kentucky or that Hispanic lady in Miami?

 - People don’t always tell the truth for fear of being judged